kserve/kserve/docs/samples/v1beta1/torchserve/README.md

-# Predict on a InferenceService using Torchserve
+# Predict on a InferenceService using TorchServe

-In this example, we use a trained pytorch mnist model to predict handwritten digits by running an inference service with pytorch torchserve predictor.
+In this example, we use a trained pytorch mnist model to predict handwritten digits by running an inference service with [TorchServe](https://github.com/pytorch/serve) predictor.

 ## Setup